As a diver – one of the smartest questions you can ask yourself is “What should divers do for their own safety?”

 Have you done all the pre-dive safety checks?

-Checking all your gear before you dive is a crucial part of diving safely.
+Checking all your gear before you dive in is a crucial part of diving safely.
 As mentioned previously, the vast majority of problems divers encounter with gear are not malfunctions, but user error and incorrect equipment configuration.

 Performing a thorough pre-dive safety check ensures all your gear is working correctly.
 If you’ve just purchased new gear, or haven’t used yours in a while, test it out in a pool beforehand.
 Look for any leaks of bubbles coming from your BCD (buoyancy control device).